 The crowds are also more manageable if you plan ahead.
 These are some things to do:

-- If you're going for more than one day, buy your Disneyland tickets online in advance to avoid... standing in line for them.
+- Buy your Disneyland tickets online in advance to avoid standing in line for them.

-- Reserve Disneyland tours such as the Happiest Haunts Tour or Walk in Walt's Footsteps a month in advance.
-Call 714-781-4585.
+- Reserve Disneyland tours such as the Happiest Haunts Tour or Walk in Walt's Footsteps 30 days in advance.
+Call 714-781-8687 to make reservations.

-- Make reservations for Disneyland restaurants such as the Blue Bayou at least two weeks in advance at 714-781-3463 or reserve online.
+- Make reservations for Disneyland restaurants such as the Blue Bayou at 60 days in advance at 714-781-3463 or reserve online.